Visiting Beautiful Turkana: All you need to Know

-Some artifacts and jewellery
+Some artefacts and jewellery

 Lake Turkana is a MUST visit.
 It is the largest saline lake in East Africa, the largest desert lake in the world and has three national parks which are UNESCO Heritage sites.
 These islands are home to large avi species and the major breeding grounds of the Nile crocodile, hippopotamus and venomous snakes in the world.
 Oh yeah, did I mention how beautiful it is!
 It’s spectacular!
 There is something magical about the Jade Sea.

 At the shores of the lake, sits a beautiful oasis Eliye(Ille )Springs.

-The rooms are built as Turkana bomas!
+The rooms are built to mimic Turkana bomas.

-We slept at a camp site on shore called Napak.
+We slept at Napak Camp.
 It is clean, simple and affordable.
-Perfect for a road trip!
-Camping in Turkana is a different experience altogether.
+Perfect for a road trip.
+Camping by Lake Turkana is a different experience altogether.
 The stars gather in multitudes and the cool air is just right.

 Waking up to this

-The best time to visit would be during festival months; the second weekend of August, when there is the Tobong’u Lore which is the Turkana Tourist and Cultural Festival and in December when there are the Ataa Nayeche celebrations( held to celebrate the Turkana ancestral mother), when the county is buzzing with activity, filled with colour, laughter, food, song and dance.
+The best time to visit would be during festival months; the second weekend of August, when there is the Tobong’u Lore which is the Turkana Tourist and Cultural Festival and in December when there are the Ataa Nayeche celebrations( held to celebrate the Turkana ancestral mother) when the county is buzzing with activity, filled with colour, laughter, food, song and dance.

 The beautiful land, the warmth of the Turkana people and their culture will remain in your heart forever.

 It is baffling that such beauty could remain hidden, misunderstood and sometimes forgotten.

 For more info check out, Visit Turkanaland

 Turkana should be #1 on your bucketlist!